Salve Regina (Latry): Structure

-The work takes about 23 minutes to perform.
 Latry expresses the different emotions of the calls to Mary by markings which focus more on the mood than the tempo.
 Salve Regina (Hail, holy Queen, Mother of Mercy) has the liberty of Gregorian chant.
 Vita dulcedo (Hail, our life, our sweetness and our hope) is calm.
 Ad te clamamus (To thee do we cry, poor banished children of Eve) is an exclamation, hammering and wild.
 Ad te suspiramus (To thee do we send forth our sighs, mourning and weeping in this vale of tears) appears dark and relentless.
 Eia ergo (Turn then, most gracious advocate, Thine eyes of mercy toward us) is profound.
 Et Jesum (And after this our exile, show unto us the blessed fruit of thy womb, Jesus) is a slow procession.
 The last call O clemens (O clement, O loving, O sweet Virgin Mary) has no marking.
 It ends like bells.

 The composer wrote in his program notes for the US premiere of Christians in "moments of deep faith, joy, doubt, incomprehension, despair, rebellion, hope, bliss and beatitude", expressed in the reflections of the invocation to Mary.
 The reviewer of a performance on 7 November in St. Bonifatius, Wiesbaden, interpreted by Gabriel Dessauer, described the work as surprisingly retrospect ("erstaunlich rückwärtsgewandt") and noted that it made the listener feel the complete cosmos of humanity, including the cruelty and violence, from which to be freed the prayer requests ("den gesamten Kosmos des Menschlichen nachempfinden ließ, einschließlich der Grausamkeit und Gewalt, aus der in diesem Gebet um Errettung gebeten wird").